azlinaaaa/Netflix-Content-Analytics/README.md

 - Which audience ratings dominate the platform?
 - How can content be segmented strategically?

-This project simulates how data teams in MNC environments support business stakeholders using SQL-driven analytics.
+This project simulates how data teams support business stakeholders using SQL-driven analytics.

 ---